NCA Census and Survey Data Resources

-NCA provides the CAC movement with comprehensive snapshots of CAC services, funding, and growth through its Member and Chapter Censuses.
-Done every two years, these surveys and corresponding reports provide information about strengths and trends in the field over time.
+NCA provides the Children's Advocacy Centers (CACs) movement with comprehensive snapshots of CAC services, funding, and growth through its Member and Chapter Censuses, as well as other regular surveys to the CAC field.
+The Censuses, every two years, these surveys and corresponding reports provide information about strengths and trends in the field over time.
 Please see immediately below for our most recent Chapter Census - the State of State Chapters Report.
 Results from the 2016, 2018, 2020 and 2023 CAC Censuses are also available below, along with special reports about CACs' work with the military, to address the commercial sexual exploitation of children (CSEC) and to address the mental health care needs of children.
 Questions about the NCA Member CAC Census or State Chapter Census can be directed to omscoordinator@nca-online.org.

 Members and partners, please be sure to log in to see all the resources.
-Only select reports are visible for the public without a login.
+Only select reports are available to the public without a login.

 BRAND NEW SPECIAL REPORT: A Rising Tide: How Children's Advocacy Centers are meeting a growing youth mental health care need